Ethical Tech Implementation in Cultural Spaces: A Framework for Community-Centered Decision Making

 Photo by Elena Joland / Unsplash

 The pressure to digitally transform your cultural institution is constant.
 But between vendor promises and community needs lies a critical gap: ethical implementation that serves your mission.
-After working with dozens of cultural institutions, I've discovered that successful technology projects share one key element – they start with community impact rather than technical specifications.
+After working with many cultural institutions, I've discovered that successful technology projects share one key element – they start with community impact rather than technical specifications.

 Here's a practical framework you can use tomorrow: Before your next technology decision, gather your team and work through what I call the "Community Impact Stack."
 Unlike traditional tech stacks that build from infrastructure up, this approach builds from community value down.